Clark-Esperanzate/Clark-Esperanzate/README.md

 ## Skillsets
-- Java
+- Programming: Java, HTML, CSS, JavaScript
-- SQL (DB2, MySQL)
+- Database: SQL
-- HTML, CSS, JavaScript
+- Tools: Eclipse, VS code, Lucidchart
 <!--
 **Clark-Esperanzate/Clark-Esperanzate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.